-Then, in July 2012, Steve got hit again—this time by the news that, during a follow-up A type of imaging scan that is used initially to help diagnose chordoma, as well as during follow up to check for recurrence or metastasis. to see how his pelvic fractures were healing, the doctors spotted a chordoma tumor at the base of his spine.
+Then, in July 2012, Steve got hit again — this time by the news that during a follow-up MRI to see how his pelvic fractures were healing, the doctors spotted a chordoma tumor at the base of his spine.

 “I knew nothing about chordoma, so I googled it and was devastated.
 I thought, ‘Why is this happening to me?’
 I had come so far in my recovery from this near-fatal car accident, and right when I’m getting back on my feet, this happens.”

-Online, Steve found the Chordoma Foundation, and connected with people who gave him insight on what to do and not to do and where to find the best doctors for this rare cancer.
-At Memorial Sloan Kettering, Dr. Patrick Boland, a surgeon who specializes in sacral chordomas, removed his tumor, several The bones that make up the spinal column and surround the spinal cord. in his spine and his tailbone.
-The surgery was a success, achieving a full resection and negative The healthy tissue surrounding the tumor that is taken out along with the tumor to make sure that no cancer cells are left behind.
-Negative or wide margins mean no tumor cells can be detected in the healthy tissue, which lowers the chance of recurrence. , but Steve still spent about 40 days in the hospital recovering, including his 25th birthday.
+Online, Steve found the Chordoma Foundation and connected with people who gave him insight on what to do and not to do and where to find the best doctors for this rare cancer.
+At Memorial Sloan Kettering, Dr. Patrick Boland, a surgeon who specializes in sacral chordomas, removed his tumor, several vertebrae in his spine and his tailbone.
+The surgery was a success, achieving a full resection and negative margin, but Steve still spent about 40 days in the hospital recovering, including his 25th birthday.

 As soon as he got home, Steve set out on an ambitious mission: to get back on his feet and return to his pre-accident/cancer physical condition, and to help the Chordoma Foundation in any way he could.
 Steve’s two best friends from childhood, Matt Sauerhoff and Jon Denning, are also athletes, and together they decided to run a half-marathon as a fundraising event.

-In May 2016, Steve and his growing team of supporters will run the Brooklyn Half Marathon.
-The New Jersey native, who now lives in London where he works at a private equity firm, hopes this location will make it easier for friends and family in the Northeast to participate, and make it possible to raise more money.
-Already, 25 friends, family members and coworkers have signed up to run, and still others are volunteering to help with the event, which will also include an evening celebratory reception.
+In May 2016, Steve and his growing team of supporters ran the Brooklyn Half Marathon.
+The New Jersey native, who now lives in London where he works at a private equity firm, picked this location to make it easier for friends and family in the Northeast to participate and raise more money.
+More than 25 friends, family members, and coworkers signed up to run, and others volunteered to help with the event, which will also included an evening celebratory reception.

-2016 is looking to be a great year for another reason: This summer Steve will be best man at the two weddings of Matt and Jon, the friends who have been running at his side.
-Now Steve will stand beside each of them just as they have stood by him.
+2016 was a great year for another reason: Steve was the best man at two weddings for friends who run at his side, Matt and Jon.
+Steve stood beside each of them just as they have stood by him.

-Since this article was initially published, Steve and team have successfully completed another three half marathon fundraisers, raising nearly $200,000.
-Steve has also expanded his fundraising efforts abroad, helping another Chordoma affected family raise over $30,000 by organizing a team in the UK to run the Cardiff Half Marathon in October 2017.
-In November, 2017 Steve joined the Board of Directors of the Chordoma Foundation.
-He is currently preparing to run the Brooklyn Half Marathon in May, 2019.
+Since this article was initially published, Steve and team have now successfully completed six half marathon fundraisers, raising more than $350,000.
+Steve has also expanded his fundraising efforts abroad, helping another chordoma affected family raise more than $30,000 by organizing a team in the UK to run the Cardiff Half Marathon in October 2017.
+In November 2017, Steve joined the Board of Directors of the Chordoma Foundation.